allthemikeysaretaken/Temporal-Clustering-of-Fast-Coronal-Mass-Ejections/README.md

 **Example - CME Speed Distribution**

+The following code (via `main_speed_series.py` in `PyCodes`) can be used to view the distribution of cme speeds.
+These can be viewed as probability distributions, distributions of observed events, histograms, optimized fits, additional methods to accentuate the distribution tail, and the error-space associated with the desired error metric used to optimize the fits.

 The directory-tree is identical to the directory-tree of this repository.
 In the first section, make sure to specify the home directory `dir_home` and import the necessary modules from `PyCodes`.